Creating the Poets’ Pathway

 Following the Poets’ Pathway

-There will be 14 bronze plaques commemorating the work of these poets along the pathway.
-The first of these plaques was unveiled in September 2010, and the final plaque will be unveiled September 2017.
+There are 14 bronze plaques commemorating the work of these poets along the pathway.
+The first of these plaques was unveiled in September 2010, and the final plaque was unveiled September 2017.
 The map below shows the location of each plaque.
 It was created with help from Paul Galipeau.

 The Pathway in 12 Walks

 The Poets’ Pathway has been divided into 12 walks.
 Detailed instructions on how to follow each of these walks can be found on the Poets’ Pathway’s website using the links below:

 Walk 3: Merivale Road to Woodroffe Avenue